 “Not when you have to muck out the barn every morning.”

 “Iowa State University is just around the corner, where my moms teach and take classes.
 I also want to show Jack our high school where he starts next week.
 It’s on the other side of the University.”

 The twins look antsy.
 “Why don’t you both come and give us a tour?
 I’ve only been here a few months.
 You grew up here,” I suggest.

 The highlight of the tour is the limo that the Stones arranged for their visit.
 The twins had only seen limos in the movies.
 Every time they see one of their friends, we open the sun roof so they could stand up and wave.
-It was a nice sunny day but really too cold for sun roofs.
+It’s a nice sunny day for Iowa but really too cold for sun roofs.
 Mummy declares that the twins are the cutest young ladies.
 Her definition of ladies doesn’t jibe with my knowledge of the twins.

 We walk into the Iowa State football stadium and narrate our experience as the marching band’s fight squad.
 The Stones nod when we explain how we were banned for playing rock n roll.
 The twins like being cast as ‘bad girls.”

 Next we park at Ames High (shoots low).
 It is pretty generic.
 I show off the football stadium, explaining that our friend ‘Gator is the team captain.

 “Not many alligators in Iowa,” Mr. Stone notes.